Jaapze/supply-demand-ga/README.md

 match them by chosen options.

 ## Configuration
+You can find a configuration file in the config folder with the following configurations:

 title | description
 ----- | -----------
-CHANCE_OF_MUTATION | chance of mutation per gene POOL_SIZE | Size of population per generation
-ELITISM | Transfer the parents to the next generation MAX_STAGNANT | Max amount of stagnant
+chance-of-mutation | chance of mutation per gene pool-size | Size of population per generation elitism | Transfer the parents to the next generation max-stagnant | Max amount of stagnant

 ## Commands
 Run the following command for creating test data: